Ethical Use of AI

 As far as we can see, the general trend of ethics evolution in the AI-driven SDLC is related to ensuring AI solutions are built and employed fairly.
 In all probability, future scenarios for the industry will include:

 • Improved standards and laws.
 The ever-growing footprint of artificial intelligence will stimulate national governments and international bodies to develop and introduce stronger legal norms that enforce ethics in software creation and provide mechanisms for monitoring and verifying regulatory compliance.
-And the harbinger of such legislative innovations was the Artificial Intelligence Act adopted by the EU in March this year.
+The harbinger of such legislative innovations was the Artificial Intelligence Act adopted by the EU in March this year;

 • Prioritizing social good.
 As a Deloitte report published last year revealed, 39% of companies’ executives believe in the tremendous potential of AI-powered technologies for social good.
-Evidently, we will witness their active participation in projects contributing to society's well-being.
+We will witness their active participation in projects contributing to society's well-being.

 To take all these revolutionary changes in their stride, you should have a seasoned expert to help you embrace AI ethics and incorporate its basic principles in the software your organization employs and/or develops.
 Metatable.ai has substantial experience in delivering AI-driven software development platforms to the global audience, so our specialists have an in-depth understanding of ethical considerations underlying contemporary AI products.
 They can lend you a helping hand in onboarding ethical AI software development.